abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/deploy-full-stack-clojure-app-with-kamal.md

 CMD ["java", "-Xmx256m", "-jar", "standalone.jar"]
 ```

-Unfortunately official Clojure Docker image doesn't support arm64 platform,
+We are going to deploy on amd64 architecture, so to be able
-so if you are going to deploy first time from macOS we need to add `--platform=linux/amd64`
+to deploy first time from macOS we added `--platform=linux/amd64`
 to the `FORM` definition.

 At build step we run css, js and uberjar builds separately one by one.
-I'm going to publish images to GitHub ghcr registry, so it's convenient to
+We are going to publish images to GitHub ghcr.io registry, so it's convenient to
-link uploaded images with repository by default for this purpose I added `LABEL`
+link uploaded images with repository by default for this purpose we added `LABEL`
 to the final image definition.
-I added `-Xmx256m` option to java command,
+We added `-Xmx256m` option to java command,
-as I would like to deploy to a small instance, you can extend or remove this config
+as it allows us to deploy to a small instance, you can extend or remove this config
 as you prefer.

 ### Deployment config